iamteles/FNF-Tr1Ngle-Engine/README.md

 Credits:

-	Friday Night Funkin'
+	Friday Night Funkin' -

 		ninjamuffin99 - Programming
 		PhantomArcade3K and Evilsk8r - Art
 		Kawai Sprite - Music

 	       This game was made with love to Newgrounds and its community.
-Extra love to Tom Fulp.
+Extra love to Tom Fulp;

 	Astro_Galaxy - BF and GF new sprites;
 	Teles - Miss sprite;